PROJECT: Secure safe water in sub-Saharan Africa

 - Build capacity with government, communities and NGOs to deal with climate change challenges and support climate compatible development

-The project is conceived and led by Whave Solutions Ltd, working in partnership with Busoga Trust, other NGO partners, District Water Officers in Uganda, and the Ugandan Ministry of Water and Environment.
+The project was conceived and led by Whave Solutions Ltd, working in partnership with Busoga Trust, other NGO partners, District Water Officers in Uganda, and the Ugandan Ministry of Water and Environment.

 Project Manager: Margaret Kamau